Skip to navigation Skip to content

 • the pattern of care is not occurring in line with a court order, parenting plan or written agreement, but the circumstances do not meet the criteria for Disputed Care

-• a one-off block of 100% care determination is required
+• a one-off block of 100% care determination is needed

-• recording the actual care that is occurring where care has changed within an interim care period and an interim determination is required
+• recording the actual care that is occurring where care has changed within an interim care period without a new written care arrangement being made

-Note: all interim care determinations are managed by Integrated Care.
+Note: Integrated Care manages all interim care determinations and care changes within the maximum interim period.
 See CRG > Disputed Care.

 Below 14% care + Read more ...